aharonium/opensiddur.org/posts/HTML/compilations/festival-guides-and-haggadot/tu-bishvat-seder/trees-davvening-tu-bishvat-haggadah-celebrating-kinship-trees-earth-barak-gale-ami-goodman-1991-unabridged.html.md

 <body>
 Title: סֵדֶר ט״וּ בִּשְׁבָט | The Trees are Davvening: A Tu biShvat Haggadah Celebrating our Kinship with the Trees and the Earth, by Barak Gale and Ami Goodman (1991, unabridged)<br />
 Primary contributor: barak.gale<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=2427">http://opensiddur.org/?p=2427</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=2427">http://opensiddur.org/?p=2427</a>
 <p />
 <hr />